Willkie Farr & Gallagher: History

-On April 1, 2025, it was announced that Willkie had reached a deal with the Donald Trump administration to avoid being targeted by the Trump administration amid a larger campaign by the administration against big law firms.
-Under the reported terms of the deal, Willkie agreed to "provide $100 million in legal services and not to engage in illegal diversity-related employment practices."
-Willkie's decision stood in contrast to other law firms targeted for retaliation but resisted the administration.
+On April 1, 2025, during the targeting of law firms and lawyers under the second Trump administration, Willkie agreed to a deal with President Donald Trump, committing to provide $100 million in pro bono legal work on behalf of causes endorsed by Trump.
+Under the reported terms of the deal, Willkie also agreed "not to engage in illegal diversity-related employment practices."
+Willkie's decision then stood in contrast to other law firms targeted for retaliation that had resisted the administration; a week later, several other law firms also capitulated to Trump's demands.
+In July 2026, the Department of Justice subpoenaed Wilkie in an investigation of the deal.

-Attorneys

-The top represented law schools at Willkie Farr include Harvard Law School, University of Pennsylvania Law School, Columbia Law School, New York University School of Law, Georgetown University Law Center and University of Virginia Law School.

 Affiliations

 In 2022, Willkie Farr & Gallagher was a founding member of the Legal Alliance for Reproductive Rights, a coalition of United States law firms offering free legal services to people seeking and providing abortions in the wake of Dobbs v.
 Jackson Women's Health Organization, which overruled Roe v.
 Wade.